liufengyun/stoic/README.md

 capture anything in the lexical scope.
 Its type is represented by `All X.T`.

-A **healthy environment** is an *effect-closed typing environment* where it does not contain variables of ill types (un-inhabitable), such as `All X.X`, `B -> E` and so on.
-As a meta-theory, it's important to prove that **the formulation of healthy environment should only reject ill types(un-inhabitable)**.
+A **healthy environment** is a *pure environment* where it does not contain variables of ill types (un-inhabitable), such as `All X.X`, `B -> E` and so on.
+As a meta-theory, it's important to prove that **the formulation of healthy environment should only reject ill types(un-inhabitable)** in addition to types excluded by *pure environment*.
 It's incorrect to reject inhabitable types, but it's OK to keep ill types, as long as effect safety can be proved.
 For example, in our formulation the presence of the un-inhabitable type `E -> B -> E` in healthy environment does not endanger effect safety.

 A capability-based type-and-effect system is **effect-safe** if from a **healthy environment** (1) it’s impossible to construct a term of